If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 Mike’s landing page promotes his professional freelance writing services to online businesses.
 And it’s clear that Mike wanted to display a certain vibe when you visit his landing page.
 The pictures are all high-quality and give off a professional-casual vibe.
 And the testimonials all over the page, as well as the wide display of brands he’s worked with, allow his past clients to do the selling for him.
 When you’re creating your landing page, think carefully about the image, feel, or vibe you want to create.
 After all, a picture is worth a thousand words.

-12. ThriveCart — For a Special Lifetime Offer
+12. ThriveCart Landing Page — For a Special Lifetime Offer

 The Takeaway: Use urgency (and a really good deal) to drive action.